 Looking for information on the latest tower cranes?
 Check out the items below.

 Tower cranes are commonly used on the construction of tall buildings.
-They stand hundreds of feet tall and can deliver materials and tools hundreds of feet from its upright mast.
+These construction cranes stand hundreds of feet tall and can deliver materials and tools hundreds of feet from its upright mast.

 Tower cranes consist of a base, the tower—or mast—and a slewing unit at the top.
 The slewing unit holds the horizontal jib that lifts and places the crane’s load.
 The slewing unit rotates 360 degrees, and the jib has a trolley that moves the load horizontally.
 Tower cranes provide wide access to areas of the site.